aminshahid573/oauth2-provider/README.md

 understand, audit, and extend yourself.

 **Built for:**
-- 🏢 Startups who want auth infrastructure without the Auth0 bill
+- Startups who want auth infrastructure without the Auth0 bill
-- 🔒 Teams with compliance requirements (HIPAA, GDPR) who can't send user data to third parties
+- Teams with compliance requirements (HIPAA, GDPR) who can't send user data to third parties
-- 📚 Developers who want to understand OAuth2 by reading real working code
+- Developers who want to understand OAuth2 by reading real working code
-- 🛠 Engineers who need a lightweight alternative to Keycloak
+- Engineers who need a lightweight alternative to Keycloak

-## Project Overview
+## What Is This?

-This project is a complete, standards-compliant OAuth2 and OpenID Connect provider written in Go.
-It is designed to be a secure, performant, and scalable central authentication authority for your entire application ecosystem.
+This is a complete OAuth2 and OpenID Connect Authorization Server — the same kind of system that powers "Login with Google" — except you run it yourself, on your own infrastructure.

-It includes a full suite of OAuth2 flows, a user-facing frontend for login and consent, and a complete admin panel for managing clients and users.
+It handles login, consent, token issuance, and session management for all your applications from a single, central auth server.

 ### Supported Features